learn-co-students/ajax-discussion-question-yale-web-yss-052719/README.md

 fetchData()
 ```
+The JSON response object from the api link, because if console.log is used in  a .then by itself the program still assumes it is referring to the resulting data.

 ### Question 3

 In your own words: what does asynchronous mean?
+When one process does not rely on the other one being completed or executed to be started.
 ### Question 4

 Write out the request and response cycle.
 What is its purpose?
 How does it work?

+Client sends an HTTP request (get, post etc) to server the server retrieves data and sends a response code once the data is retrieved and its meant to get info from the backend to the frontend.

 ### Question 5